chRyNaN/time/docs/time-core/time-core/com.chrynan.time/-year/index.md

 Note that this is not a duration, this does not represent an amount of years, but rather, represents an exact year within a calendar.

 The reason for creating this wrapper value class was to provided type safety for operations that required a year, such as the [isLeap](../is-leap.md) and [days](../days.md) properties.
-Since the kotlinx datetime library doesn't provide a "Year" concept, this was created in this library.
+Since the kotlinx datetime library doesn't provide a &quot;Year&quot; concept, this was created in this library.
 Note however that this is an [ExperimentalTime](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-experimental-time/index.html) component and may be removed or updated in the future.

 Note that for functions that take a [Year](index.md) as a parameter, there may be duplicates of those functions that take an [Int](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/index.html) that represents a [Year](index.md).
 This is done for convenience.